juliabirkett/.my-configuration/README.md

 2. Clone this bare repository to your new computer.
 > $ git clone --bare git@github.com:juliabirkett/.my-configuration.git $HOME/.my-configuration

 3. Define the alias in the current shell.
-This alias is defined in `.zshrc` defined as [dotfiles_config](https://github.com/juliabirkett/.my-configuration/blob/master/.zshrc#L97) to refer to your bare repository.
+This alias is set in `.zshrc` named as [dotfiles_config](https://github.com/juliabirkett/.my-configuration/blob/master/.zshrc#L97) to refer to your bare repository.

 > $ alias dotfiles_config='/usr/bin/git --git-dir=$HOME/.my-configuration/ --work-tree=$HOME'